 Cycling is typically lower impact so it is usually suggested if you have chronic knee pain and/or knee osteoarthritis because it can help with many different things.
 Cycling can help you to improve knee range of motion, decrease knee stiffness, improve knee strength and stamina.

 But it’s important to make sure you are picking the right cycling set up and type of machine for you to help relieve your knee pain.
 Below you will find common mistakes people typically make that could actually increase knee pain.
+We will discuss the different types of bikes which include:

 Before reading further, this video will help to explain the general benefits cycling has for knee pain and knee osteoarthritis.